 He found his SIG, checked it, and headed for the door.

-His orders are simple: ‘The safety catch is off.
+“The safety catch is off.
 Return that girl to her family and drag those bastards back to justice.
 Dead or alive.
-It makes no difference to me.’
+It makes no difference to me.”

-The girl is not just a pretty face and the daughter of a judge, however.
-She’s also the goddaughter of Intrepid’s veteran commander, General Davenport.
-It’s up to Morgan and the Intrepid team to track the kidnappers and the missing woman before the very fabric of international justice is picked apart at its fraying edges.
+The girl is not just a pretty face and the daughter of a judge.
+She’s the goddaughter of Intrepid’s veteran commander, General Davenport.
+It’s up to Morgan and the team to track the kidnappers and the missing woman before the very fabric of international justice is picked apart.